Job Openings

 Job Duties

-• Under the manager’s direction, assists with the ordering and reordering of fine craft, high design and mission-related items for the Museum Store.
+• Under the guidance of the Director of Retail Operations, assists with the ordering and reordering of fine craft, high design, and mission-related items for the Museum Store.
 Ensures that stock levels on key items remain fluid throughout the season.

-• May attend various trade and craft shows, as well as buying trips as requested by the manager.
+• Occasionally attends various trade and craft shows, as well as buying trips as requested by the Director.

-• Works with manager and Museum Store staff to ensure the store’s appearance and aesthetic standards are maintained.
+• Works with the Director and Museum Store staff to ensure the store’s appearance and aesthetic standards are maintained.

-• Assists manager in training Museum Store staff on quality customer service and in ensuring that staff maintains customer service standards.
+• Assists the Director in training Museum Store staff on quality customer service and in ensuring that staff maintains customer service standards.

-• Supervises Museum Store’s office staff/shipping, receiving and online salesclerk, and functions as the assistant supervisor for other Museum Store staff and associates.
+• Supervises Museum Store’s office staff, ecommerce assistant/inventory coordinator, and functions as the assistant supervisor for other Museum Store staff and associates.

-• Responsible for training and scheduling staff and for staff assignments.
-Assists with performance reviews and informs manager of any personnel issues.
+• Responsible for training, scheduling, and staff assignments.
+Assists with performance reviews, and informing Director of any personnel issues.
 May participate in interviews and selection of new staff, as required.

 • Works a regular schedule in the Museum Store; waits on customers; processes sales, opens and balances register.
 Responsible for maintaining proper cash control procedures.
 Ensures Museum Store staff completes all financial reports accurately and in accordance with established policy.